Egypt

 According to the 2022 Global Hunger Index, Egypt sustains a moderate level of hunger, ranking 57 out of 121 countries.
 Food affordability, quality and safety remain challenges as Egypt continues to rely on global markets for more than half of its staples.
 Malnutrition is another public health concern, with a 13 percent stunting rate, and 4 percent of children under 5 years of age being underweight.

-WFP’s Work in EGYPT
+WFP’s Work in Egypt

 Our programs complement government efforts to help the most vulnerable Egyptians by securing basic food and nutritional needs; building resilience for improved livelihood, employability and recovery from economic shocks; and strengthening national institutional capacities to support at-risk populations.